impressox/impressox-agent/memory-bank/productContext.md

 - One-stop DeFi wallet management: swap, monitor, alert, analyze.
 - Real-time, actionable insights and security notifications.
-- Backend đảm bảo trải nghiệm realtime, bảo mật, mở rộng tích hợp, và giảm tải cho API/agent.
+- Backend ensures a real-time, secure, and extensible experience, reducing load on the API/agent.
 - Seamless, privacy-first experience with no frontrunning.
 - Always-on, intelligent assistant that understands and acts for the user.
 - Extensible roadmap: trend detection, auto strategies, agent marketplace, SaaS APIs.